 Understanding Barriers to Personalized Print at Multi-Location Brands

 93 percent of multi-location brands anticipate their local networks will expand over the next few years, and believe an improved customer experience (CX) is key to that growth.
 Personalized print is one important means of delivering the type of relevant, quality experience that builds a loyal customer base.
-In fact, 94 percent of organizations believe personalization in marketing is “critical to current and future success” for their brand.

 While the vast majority of multi-location brand managers know why personalized customer experiences are important, today they are still facing major barriers to implementation.
 81 percent of distributed enterprises struggle with a lack of local marketer expertise as a key challenge when it comes to delivering consistently excellent customer communications.
 38 percent report that customer data which is fragmented across different tools and systems is also holding them back.